JAORMX/deet.blog/content/posts/day-19-first-visit-to-the-vet-normal-doggy-life.md

 ![](/images/20200723_115621.jpg)

 If we look 2 weeks back, this moment feels impossible: we can sit on the floor around 10 am, listen music from the laptop and Deet is chilling out with us, relaxed and having a great time with the chewing toy.
 The progress she has made is indescribable.

 ### Getting a daily rhythm

 Eating and daily walks have started to find their place.
 Deet eats immediately in the morning when we give her the food.
 And she has started used to go for the walks.

 After the walk we just stayed at home, played with Deet and let her rest before the vet appointment.
 After she had a little nap, we took her for a walk so she might be little bit calmer at the vet.

 ### The first vet appointment

 We were quite sure Deet would be nervous at the appointment.
 Wrong again, we really underestimate her courage every now and then.
 She was very calm, smelled the room, sat besides us and when some other dog arrived to the place, she did nothing but sat calmly and observed what was going on.

 ![](/images/20200723_165251.jpg)

 It was a perfect moment to go to the vet: if the wound was clean day before now it was little bit infected.
 Apparently, some of the stitches of the castration didn't melt as they should have had and now the wound was little bit open.
 We got antibiotics and honey lotion.
 Otherwise she was totally healthy and fine.
 The vet told she is a bit skinny (even if her weight was 13,7kg?! :D) but it's normal for rescue dogs when they arrive.

 All in all, everything went well.
+Now we just need to get the wound healed!

 ### Potty training challenges

+Deet hasn't peed even one single time outside!
+Pooping is going better, but she always holds the pee until we are at home and does it so sneakily and fast that we have no chance to react.
+We read that taking the doggy diaper out could help.
+Not in Deet's case:

+{{< youtube bAepeQupTDY >}}

+She gave us a good laugh.
+She loves sticks and branches and the best thing in the world is to find them in the nature.
+Here, Deet agains a root she found.

+{{< youtube P4GMNDrTiLs >}}

+Training starts to pay off!

+We have started little by little to train Deet some basic things, like her name,  "sit", "come" and "down".
+And little by little it starts to pay off.

+{{< youtube re0mUgYPECY >}}

+{{< youtube RDwnOCejodg >}}